codingMustache/codingMustache/README.md

 ## Joke of the Day

-The other day I was listening to a song about superglue, it’s been stuck in my head ever since.
+I used to be a banker, but I lost interest.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. 8
+ 1. Heat Sink
- 2. 12
+ 2. CPU Vent
- 3. 4
+ 3. Temperature Decipator
- 4. 10
+ 4. Heat Vent

 <details>
   <summary>Answer</summary>
-  10
+  Heat Sink
 </details>